Arlanthir/notes/CardMagic.md

 - To retain the bottom cards during a riffle shuffle, make sure you start with the hand that has the bottom half of the deck.
 - A good subtlety as convincer that the deck is shuffled: cut the deck to the left and retain top by finishing the left, then repeat by cutting the top portion to the right and retaining it (this will appear as if you don't always finish with the same side).

+## Cut And Turn Over (CATO)

+Discovered by Bob Hummer, it's a method of retaining face up and face down cards seamlessly.

+1. Choose the portion of the deck you want to be face up.
+2. Give the other pack to the spectator.
+3. Both of you shuffle your pack.
+4. Both of you cut a portion of your pack, turn it face-up and give it to the other.
+5. Both of you take the other's face-up portion and shuffle it into your face-down portion.
+6. Remark how this chaotic shuffle not only mixes the order of the cards but also whether they are face up or face down.
+6. Repeat as many times as wanted.
+If at any point the spectator rotates their pack, make sure to rotate yours as well.
+7. In your last shuffle, subtly rotate your pack (easy to do after an Overhand Shuffle, just let the cards in the left hand fall back instead of forward).
+7. Receive the spectator's portion

 # Controls